P-C-R-P/Mille-Secrets-de-Racine/README.md

 ## Conclusions

-Difficulties

-Limitations/Future
+There are clearly some obvious limitations to my project.
+- I would love to improve the interactive component by adding more detail.
+For example, I would like to show relevant quotes on "hover" or "click" for the nouns and verbs.
+Similarly, I would like to play an audio clip for each character on "hover" or "click" for the bar chart graphic.
+- I am also aware that some of my code is rather amateur and could be improved with loops and iterations.
+Most of my choices were made on the basis of whether I could "make them" work or not.

 ---

 ## Acknowledgements

 Thanks go to [Isaac Pante] for providing a course that demonstrated the power of data visualisation to effectively communicate information in the social sciences and humanities.
 Thanks go to [Aris Xanthos] for providing a course that demonstrated the power of data analysis to effectively extrapolate results in the social sciences and humanities.
+Thanks go to [Alain Cernushi] for providing the literary analysis course on _Britannicus_.